Tree Planting Incentive Programs

 up to 100% cost-share for this practice and

 $2 per planted tree.
-Please contact your local soil conservation district to apply.
+Please contact your local soil conservation district to apply for this grant.